Scientific discussion meeting organised by Professor Mark Achtman FRS, Professor Kathryn Holt and Professor David Aanensen.

 The comparative genomics of microbial pathogens from all domains of life has become a big data problem.
 Databases already contain >200,000 assembled genomes from single species but adequate tools to reveal population structures are in their infancy.
 This meeting will bring together world-class bioinformaticians with experts on bacterial and viral genomes to illustrate multiple approaches to solving this challenge.

-Information on the speakers and programme is available below.
-Speaker abstracts will be available closer to the meeting.
-Recorded audio of the presentations will be available on this page after the meeting has taken place.
+The schedule of talks and speaker biographies will be available soon.
+Speaker abstracts will be available closer to the meeting date.
 Meeting papers will be published in a future issue of Philosophical Transactions of the Royal Society B.

 Attending the event